 In a nutshell, French grammar is hard for English speakers because of

 - Grammatical gender (everything is male and female)

 - Weird particles like de, y and en

 - Conjugation, including the devil of the subjunctive

 The first bit that messes people up is the concept of grammatical gender.
 If you’ve never seen this before in a language, it can be confusing that a table or a door can be female, but a desk or a fridge can be male.

 It makes no sense, really.
 It’s just something you have to learn.
 Gender informs what pronouns you use and how you modify adjectives.

 Yes, you can get grammatical gender wrong.
 It’s OK.
 People will totally understand you.
 It just hurts how fluently you communicate.

-It’s a bit like someone saying to you in English “Those animal is angry and want to eat me!” (sic).
+It’s a bit like someone saying to you in English: “Those animal is angry and wanting to eat me!” (sic).
 The grammar is wrong but you can sense the urgency and help them.